hodgesmr/LangChain-Data-Demo/README.md

 I wrote and tested this Notebook in Python 3.10.

 ⚠️ **This Notebook generates and executes Python code written by an LLM.
-This has the potential to take unpredictable, buggy, or even harmful executions.
+This has the potential to run unpredictable, buggy, or even harmful executions.
 Take caution to run this Notebook only in a sandboxed or appropriately controlled environment.** ⚠️

 ## License